 For that, we recommend checking the HelloTickets website – they usually have a complete selection of all the performances and shows available at that time.
-You can also find some tickets for the popular Vegas shows on GetYourGuide.
-Also on Viator, you can find a nice selection of shows classified per interest category.
+You can also find some tickets for the popular Vegas shows on GetYourGuide, often with big discounts.
 Check it out!

 TIP: If you didn’t get your tickets in advance, you can stop by one of the big red booths on the Las Vegas Strip that are labeled Tix4Vegas.
 They are somewhat of an outlet for Vegas entertainment and you can often find discounted last-minute tickets for all shows and attractions.
 It is definitely worth checking out.

 There is always so much going on in Las Vegas that it can get overwhelming what to choose.
 On the other hand, that’s also what makes Vegas so great because there truly is something for everyone in the city!
 If you are looking for some unique experiences, check out at least one or two cool museums or exhibitions in Vegas!

 Here are some of the best ones that are well worth your time (and it’s a great way to escape the desert heat if visiting Vegas in the warmest months):

 - Titanic: The Artifact Exhibition at the Luxor.
 This is your unique opportunity to see a big collection of artifacts recovered from Titanic’s wreck, and also amazing recreations of some of the rooms from the famous ship.

 - Mob Museum.
 This is a great place to learn more about the past of Sin City.
 A visit here also gives you a unique look into America’s organized crime and its impact on society.
 This is one of the more serious Vegas attractions for those who want to learn more about the place beyond all the glitter.